ThisNameIsNotAlreadyTaken/ts-metronome/README.md

 ## Note

-The metronome is using an "Object.assign" function (you might need a polyfill for old browsers) and "AudioContext" (won't work on IE), so be careful.
+The metronome is using an "Object.assign" function (you might need a polyfill for old browsers) and the "AudioContext" interface  (so it won't work properly on IE), so be careful.